thephez/dash-user-docs/docs/core/api-ref/core-api-ref-remote-procedure-calls-network.md

 *Added in Bitcoin Core 0.12.0*

-The [`listbanned` RPC](../api-ref/core-api-ref-remote-procedure-calls-network.md#listbanned) lists all banned IPs/Subnets.
+The [`listbanned` RPC](core-api-ref-remote-procedure-calls-network#listbanned) lists all **_manually banned_** IPs/Subnets.

+> 📘 Changes regarding misbehaving peers
+>
+> Dash Core 18.1.0 introduced changes to how misbehaving peers are treated.
+As a result they are no longer included in this RPC response.
+See the [release notes](https://github.com/dashpay/dash/blob/v18.1.0/doc/release-notes.md#changes-regarding-misbehaving-peers) for additional details.

 *Parameters: none*